tetrateio/training/modules/security/authorization/README.md

 ```
 ---

-If you browser the Hipstershop store now, you can access the frontend.
+If you browse the Hipstershop store now, you can access the frontend.
 Sadly, you are still getting an error:

 ```yaml
 Uh, oh!